farque65/ad-skipper/README.md

 ## Contribution

-We welcome contributions to extend the functionality of the Ad Skipper extension.
+We welcome contributions to extend the functionality of the Skipper extension.
 If you'd like to add support for more websites, please follow the steps below:

 1. **Fork the Repository**:
-   - Fork the Ad Skipper repository on GitHub.
+   - Fork the Skipper repository on GitHub.

 2. **Clone the Repository**:
    - Clone your forked repository to your local machine.